dansmyers/IntroToCS/Labs/2-Variables_and_Input.md

 # Add more cases for the other blanks...

-# Print out the story with the user's words mixed in
-# %s is the format specifier for a string variable
-# This is an easy way to mix string variables in with other output

 print(f'Today, every student has a computer small enough to fit into his {noun1}.') print(f'He can solve any math problem by simply pushing the computer\'s little {plural_noun1}.')